|

 The plant also suppresses weeds, and when plowed into the ground in spring, it further improves soil structure by promoting draining.

-But hairy vetch’s ability to protect the turnip crop from aphids is why it is on this list.
+But hairy vetch’s ability to protect the turnip crop organically against aphids is why it is on this list.
 Aphids can decimate turnips greens, so any natural organic way to prevent an infestation will improve the health and harvest of your turnips.

 Peas